How Long Does Nail Polish Take to Dry? 10 Pro Tips

 3. The Gloss Test: Shine under light appears even (no ripples)?

-Warning: Even when dry to touch, polish can remain soft underneath for up to 2 hours.
+Warning: Even when dry to the touch, polish can remain soft underneath for up to 2 hours.

 Common Drying Problems & Fixes